nndda/Pitch/.itchio/devlog/Documentation.md

 If you used multiple Label, its best practice to wrap them inside a `div`.
 To align them, and add itch.io's built-in class for aligning text: `text-center` or `text-right` in their `div` container.

 The 'tag' variant use itch's default font 'Lato' and has a constant `font-size` of 16px to avoid messing up the style.
-It may still display a bit offset.
+It may still display a bit of offset.

 <br>